Download Free Rose Background

 I've paired the rose background with our Ornate Vintage invitation in navy.
 It's got vintage charm and plenty of white space to let the background shine through.

-Download the Ornate Vintage invitation in navy and save the file to your computer.
+Customize the Ornate Vintage invitation online and change the color, fonts and text.
+Save your changes before downloading on to your computer.

 Check and double check your spelling, dates and formatting.
 I recommend printing one copy, get another set of eyes on your invitation to check again for errors before committing to print them all.